ThingSlinger42/Open-RaspberryPi-Vision/SmartHUD/README.md

 Note that since the camera preview overlay on the Pi is a GPU render overlay, you cannot view anything behind it once launched.
 You can still press Ctrl + D to kill the script or ssh and "killall python3" if all else fails.

 Simply run the program as the user "pi" to use.
 I set up a systemd module to run the script on boot and it launches it as soon as Xwindows is running.
 I have included it as "SmartHUD.service".
 Restart="always" is uesd to ensure it continues attmepting to run the script until X is running.

+To install the systemd module, change ExecPath to the full path of the directory SmartHUD.py is in or place SmartHUD.py in /home/pi/SmartHUD.
+Then copy the module to /lib/systemd/system.
+Once that's done you can run "sudo systemctl enable SmartHUD".
+To verify that it works reboot the Raspberry Pi and see if it launches the script just before the desktop loads.